 Before we dive too deep, I want to give you a few ideas to consider.
 Do we have to win a particular argument or battle?
 I think it takes humility and discernment to be able to determine which ones must be fought out (humbly), and which ones to let go.

-Because humility in the Bible was sometimes stepping aside, but often it was someone, without pride, acting decisively to prevent something bad.
+Because the Bible stories about humility demonstrate that it was sometimes stepping aside, but often it was someone, without pride, acting decisively to prevent something bad.
 It was all in the attitude they held as they acted, that made the difference.

 The same is true for us today.